 A wire is a purple wire connecting two stones that transfers every stone pushing impulse from one stone to the other and vice versa.
 Thus both stones will move on the impulse if they are movable at all and not blocked in the direction of the impulse.
-The impulses may originate from an actor hitting a stone, an Section 8.3.23 [it_puller], page 198, an Section 9.5.53 [st_rotator], page 295, an Section 9.5.58 [st_stoneimpulse], page 300.
+The impulses may originate from an actor hitting a stone, an Section 8.3.23 [it_puller], page 200, an Section 9.5.56 [st_rotator], page 298, an Section 9.5.61 [st_stoneimpulse], page 304.

 A single stone can be wired to many other stones.
-All these Section 6.1.14 [fellows], page 130 will move on an impulse.
+All these Section 6.1.14 [fellows], page 129, will move on an impulse.
 But the impulses will not be propagated to further stones that are wired themselves to any of the fellows.
 Just the direct wired stones will move.

-But you can wire to stones just once.
+But you can wire two stones just once.
 Any subsequent additional wire between two already wired stones will cut the old wire prior establishing the new one.

-You can request the wires connected to a stone by the stones Section 6.1.13 [wires], page 130 attribute.
-As it is tedious to evaluate both anchors, every stone supports an attribute Section 6.1.14 [fellows], page 130 that reports the connected objects.
+You can request the wires connected to a stone by the stone's Section 6.1.13 [wires], page 129, attribute.
+As it is tedious to evaluate both anchors, every stone supports an attribute Section 6.1.14 [fellows], page 129, that reports the connected objects.

-- anchor1 values: stone object; default: nilObject reference or name of a stone that the wire will be connected to.
-Note that the reference will be immediately evaluated and thus the stone must exist already. - anchor2 values: stone object; default: nilObject reference or name of a stone that the wire will be connected to.
+anchor1 values: stone object; default: nil

+Object reference or name of a stone that the wire will be connected to.
+Note that the reference will be immediately evaluated and thus the stone must exist already.

+anchor2 values: stone object; default: nil

+Object reference or name of a stone that the wire will be connected to.
 Note that the reference will be immediately evaluated and thus the stone must exist already.